lenin-24/Dhaka-University/805_PracticeLab_Data_acquisition.md

 brought Lenin a digital Forensics expert to see what types of things he did so without risking of data in usb Lenin made a copy of everything in usb without entering it and did analysis to have proof of Samins bad activities.

+NB: Do not insert pendrive and start the write blocker.
+First start the write blocker than insert pendrive

-Step1- download the write blocker
+Step1- download the write blocker. (((Do not insert pendrive and start the write blocker.
+First start the write blocker than insert pendrive )))
 (((It is used so that third part cant manipulate data from this device by writing anything or deleting))) https://sourceforge.net/projects/usbwriteblockerforwindows8/